 By additional affiliation with the Institute of Neuroscience and Medicine 1, Research Center Jülich, I received training in neuroanatomy from Karl Zilles and Katrin Amunts.
 I defended a doctoral thesis in cognitive neuroscience in December 2012 (“Functional Specialization for Social Processes in the Human Brain”).
 This work received the Grünenthal prize from my faculty, the Friedrich-Wilhelm prize and the Borchers medal from my university, as well as the Hans-Heimann prize from the German Society of Psychiatry.

-From 2013 to 2015 I then pursued a PhD in computer science on machine learning working with Bertrand Thirion and Gaël Varoquaux at INRIA Saclay & Neurospin near Paris and Heinrich-Heine University Düsseldorf (“Statistical Learning of Biological Structure in Human Brain Imaging”), supported by a PhD scholarship of the German National Merit Foundation.
-Since September 2015 I head the section for “Social and Affective Neuroscience” at the Department of Psychiatry, RWTH Aachen University, as an assistant professor and I am a principal investigator in the DFG-IRTG2150 closely collaborating with the University of Pennsylvania, USA.
-In 2017, I was named “Rising Star” by the American Psychological Association (APS).
+From 2013 to 2015 I then pursued a PhD in computer science on machine learning working with Bertrand Thirion, Olivier Grisel, and Gaël Varoquaux at INRIA Saclay & Neurospin near Paris and Heinrich-Heine University Düsseldorf (“Statistical Learning of Biological Structure in Human Brain Imaging”), supported by a full PhD scholarship of the German National Merit Foundation.
+From September 2015, I headed the section for “Social and Affective Neuroscience” at the Department of Psychiatry, RWTH Aachen University, as an Assistant Professor and I am a principal investigator in the international DFG-IRTG2150 closely collaborating with the University of Pennsylvania, USA.
+I was named “Rising Star” by the Association for Psychological Science (APS) in 2017 and selected as “Rising Star Scientist” by the Bill & Melinda Gates Foundation in 2018.

-My combination of backgrounds allows identifying pressing questions in medical imaging and health, reframing them as statistical learning problems, and generating unprecedented insight.
+My combination of backgrounds allows identifying pressing questions in medical imaging and health, reframing them as machine learning problems, and translating new insight into biomedicine.
 My research team is focused on data-guided analysis techniques for large datasets from a systems neuroscience perspective.
-I believe that strong interdisciplinarity, with an equal footing in research object and research method, is a prerequisite for forward progress in data-driven neuroscience and personalized medicine.
+I believe that strong interdisciplinarity, with an equal footing in research object and research method, is a prerequisite for forward progress in quantitative neuroscience and personalized medicine.

 In my free time, I enjoy French and Italian culture, language and languages, playing chess or Go, and I consume excessive amounts of music.